dulapahv/AceMath/README.md

 # AceMath
 Immerse yourself into a challenging world of mathematics.
 Solve the problems as fast as you can to earn yourself a new record.
 4 Difficulties are available for people who seek even more challenges with up to 40 questions in a single game.
-Play the game anytime, anywhere you want with the sync features, making sure that you will be able to earn a new record at your will.
+Play the game anywhere, any time you want with the sync features, making sure that you will be able to earn a new record at your will.

 Download the game at AceMath_by_n0miya.zip or https://drive.google.com/file/d/1le9mvw0xnNOfK3qpaWOid894Osc4gVc7/view?usp=sharing